Twitter Reacts: Cardinals lose 20-17 on late game management & special teams mishaps

 Man oh man what a slow start...thrilling second half and GUT-WRENCHING game for the Cardinals.

-Let’s take a look at how Twitter reacted on the day as Arizona battled the Eagles.
+Let’s take a look at how Twitter reacted on the day as Arizona battled the Eagles ... and lost.

 To start, the Eagles fans were present and loud cheering their former star player, now on the Cards.